goodvibes2/IngAusOfxFixWin/README.md

 IngAusOfxFix V2.x runs in Java 11.

-IngAusOfxFix versions 1.x and 2.x have the same functionality.
-Currently (Sep 2019), the only difference is the version of Java they run in.
+IngAusOfxFix versions 1.x and 2.x have almost the same functionality.
+Currently (Sep 2022), the only differences are
+  1. the version of Java they run in
+  2. V1.x does not include the mods for handling UTF-8 characters made in V2.02.

 Note that as Java 8 is no longer being developed, future IngAusOfxFix enhancements may not be included in V1.x.

 **Definition**